 The former York Dispatch OUT and About columnist, host of Culture & Main; York’s Weekly Cultural Showcase on White Rose Community TV, and co-director of PoemSugar Press / Community Arts Ink which published over 50 books by authors from traditionally marginalized communities in 5 years, Carla’s full-length books include; Song (Columbia University Press, 2000), Baby, Read Me Something with Rhythm (PoemSugar Press, 2011), Made In York (2015), Addicted to Relapse (2018) and the forthcoming Slave Catechism.
 She also released the EP Of Water Born with the ensemble Poetic Voices in 2015 and the full-length recorded collection Poetry from the Ashes with Soul Thief Collective in 2017 along with several chapbooks.

 Awards and Recognitions

-- Fund for Leaders Redevelopment/Mission Developer Scholar, Evangelical Church in America (2018)
+- Fund for Leaders Redevelopment/Mission Developer National Scholar Award, Evangelical Church in America (2018)

 - York Revolution LGBT M.V.P., York Revolution, York, PA (2017)